.APKS File Extension

 What is an APKS file?

-An APKS file is an APK set archive.
-It contains a set of .APK files that are optimized for different Android devices.
-APKS files are renamed .ZIP files, so you can extract the APK files they contain with any Zip-decompression utility.
+An APKS file is an APK set archive that contains a set of .APK files optimized for different Android devices, targeting specific screen sizes, CPU architectures, or language settings.
+APKS files are saved in a ZIP-based format, which means you can extract their contents with many standard file compression tools.

 More Information